chandra-sekar/chndr/posts/on-switching-to-raycast.md

 date: 2021-06-19T04:49:49.462Z
 layout: layouts/post.njk
 ---
 I am a big fan of the command palette UI pattern.
-So much so, that I am sure `cmd+k` in Slack, `cmd+p` in Sublime text, and `cmd+space` for Alfred are my three most used keyboard shortcuts on a daily basis.
+So much so that I am sure `cmd+k` in Slack, `cmd+p` in Sublime text, and `cmd+space` for Alfred are my three most used keyboard shortcuts on a daily basis.
 You can read more about this pattern in this nice blog post that describes it along with examples - [Command Palette Interfaces ](https://philipcdavis.com/writing/command-palette-interfaces)

 My first introduction to a command palette was with [Quick Silver](https://qsapp.com) on Mac OSX Tiger.
 It was quickly replaced by [Alfred](https://www.alfredapp.com).
 The pattern became popular enough for Apple to change Spotlight's UI with Yosemite.